fluid-project/jira-to-11ty/src/issues/FLUID-6519.md

     {
       "author": "Justin Obara",
       "date": "2020-06-16T09:24:29.398-0400",
-      "body": "@@Giovanni Tirloni regarding running tests against Safari on macOS there is an issue with testem and recent versions of Safari.
+      "body": "Giovanni Tirloni regarding running tests against Safari on macOS there is an issue with testem and recent versions of Safari.
 I filed an issue with them <https://github.com/testem/testem/issues/1387> \n"
     }
   ]
 }